kpoeppel/Open-Assistant/docs/docs/research/retrieval.md

 [http://arxiv.org/abs/2112.04426](http://arxiv.org/abs/2112.04426)

+### Izacard et al. 2022: Unsupervised Dense Information Retrieval with Contrastive Learning - "Contriver"

+They present Contriver, an open-source implementation of their novel approach to information retrieval using neural networks that outperforms traditional methods and can be applied to a wide range of retrieval settings.
+The main idea behind Contriver is to use contrastive learning to train dense retrievers for information retrieval.
+Their key contribution is showing that this approach leads to strong performance in various retrieval settings, including cross-lingual retrieval, and outperforms traditional unsupervised term-frequency methods such as BM25.

+Specifically, on the BEIR benchmark, their unsupervised model outperforms BM25 on 11 out of 15 datasets for the Recall@100.
+When used as pre-training before fine-tuning, either on a few thousands in-domain examples or on the large MS MARCO dataset, their contrastive model leads to improvements on the BEIR benchmark.

+Pre-trained model and source code are available on Huggingface and GitHub.

 ### Schick et al. 2023: Toolformer: Language Models Can Teach Themselves to Use Tools

 They use in-context learning of GPT-3 and some handcrafted samples to annotate a